 - Don’t get caught buying items you’ll never use just because you’re getting a great deal.
 You’re trying to save money, not stockpile items that are useless for your family.

 Submitted by Springfield Moms reader Kasey Schwartz.
 She is wife to Brian and mother to Ella, Andrew and Sydney.
-She authors the blog All Things Mamma and works as an in-home childcare provider.
+She authors the blog All Things Mama and works as an in-home childcare provider.

 For “Cut Your Grocery Bills Down: Part One,” click here.